 Even more surprising?
 Other platforms actually saw more growth in paid influencer posts during the same time period — Instagram saw a 28% increase, YouTube a 18% increase, and Facebook a 15% increase.

-Don’t panic, there might good reasons why TikTok is “underperforming”
+Don’t panic, there might be good reasons why TikTok influencers is “underperforming”

 Before you rush to cancel your TikTok campaigns, here are a few working theories that might assuage your concerns.